siemens-mobile-hacks/.github/profile/README.md

-Wiki for users: https://github.com/siemens-mobile-hacks/wiki/wiki (in Russian, please edit this one)
+Wiki for users: https://siemens-mobile-hacks.github.io (also in Russian, please edit this one)

-Wiki for users #2: https://siemens-mobile-hacks.github.io (also in Russian) (The wikis will be merged)
+Wiki for users, to be merged into the one above: https://github.com/siemens-mobile-hacks/wiki/wiki (in Russian)

 **For developers:**